 Everyone in the diabetes community benefits if early career researchers and clinicians are able to fulfil their potential.
 This session will support academics and clinicians to consider barriers and enablers of diabetes careers for diverse groups.

-13:45 - Neurodiversity and diabetes careers: how can we do better?
+Talk 2 - Neurodiversity and diabetes careers: how can we do better?

-Almuth McDowall, Professor of Organisational Psychology , Birbeck University of London
+Almuth McDowall, Professor of Organisational Psychology, Birbeck University of London

 False